Agriculture in Pakistan: Livestock

 According to the Economic Survey of Pakistan, the livestock sector contributes about half of the value added in the agriculture sector, amounting to nearly 11% of Pakistan's GDP, which is more than the crop sector.

 The leading daily newspaper Jang reports that the national herd consists of 24.2 million cattle, 26.3 million buffaloes, 24.9 million sheep, 56.7 million goats & 0.8 million camels.

 Additionally, there is a vibrant poultry sector, with more than 530 million birds produced annually.
 These animals produce 29.472 million tons of milk (making Pakistan the 4th largest global producer of milk), 1.115 million tons of beef, 0.740 million tons of mutton, 0.416 million tons of poultry meat, 8.528 billion eggs, 40.2 thousand tons of wool, 21.5 thousand tons of hair & 51.2 million skins & hides.

 The Food and Agriculture Organization reported in June 2006 that in Pakistan, government initiatives are being undertaken to modernize milk collection & to improve milk / milk product storage capacity.

 The Federal Bureau of Statistics provisionally valued this sector at Rs.758,470 million in 2005, thus registering 70%+ growth since 2000.

 Fishery

 Fishery and fishing industry plays an important role in the national economy.
-With a coastline of about 1046km, Pakistan has enough fishery resources that remain to be fully developed.
+With a coastline of about 1046 km, Pakistan has enough fishery resources that remain to be fully developed.
 It's also a major source of export earnings.
 Aquaculture is a rapidly developing industry.
 Punjab Province has demonstrated rapid growth in fish farming.
 GIFT Tilapia culture has been introduced recently in Pakistan (especially Punjab).